zalando-stups/documentation/components/taupage.rst

 Managed SSH access
 ------------------

-SSH access is managed with the SSH access granting service.
+SSH access is managed with the :ref:`even` SSH access granting service.
 The AMI is set up to have automatic integration.
 Your SSH key pair choice on AWS will be ignored - temporary access can only be gained via the granting service.
 All user actions are logged for auditing reasons.
+See the :ref:`ssh-access` section in the User's Guide for details.